rt106/rt106.github.io/ALGORITHM_SDK.md

 A subset of files from the [rt106-algorithm-sdk](https://github.com/rt106/rt106-algorithm-sdk) are needed.
 Clone the rt106-algorithm-sdk repository and copy the following files into the directory that contains your algorithm:
 * rt106SpecificAdaptorCode.py [required]
 * rt106SpecificAdaptorDefinitions.json [required]
-* entrypoint.sh [optional, if no changes are needed from SDK version]
+* entrypoint.sh [optional, if changes are needed from SDK version]

 ## 2. Create an algorithm container
 This guide describes the specific details of creating your algorithm's Docker container for Rt 106.